CodeScop/Oge-Mai-Field-Guide/allquests.md

 **The Expedition Trails** branch off of this Main Quest Highway (so does the **Hunt Trail**) at defined locations.
 The Route will tell you where it branches off the Main Quest Highway (i.e. which Main Quest unlocks the sidequest that unlocks the Expedition/Hunt) and list out all quests on that Trail.
 So the quest Joining the Hunt, located in Luciola Forest on the Hunt Trail would read "Hunt Trail Route: (available from game open) • **HuntS1 Joining the Hunt** • HuntS1 The Hunt Begins" etc.

 **Quest Paths** are basically a questline off to the side, which don't lead anywhere in particular.
 To save myself space, they'll be allowed to jump off of Expedition Trails as well as Main Quests.
-So the quest Battle of Merit, which is unlocked by a quest which is unlocked by The Hunt Begins, would look thus: "Quest Path Route: (open via Hunt Trail HuntS1 The Hunt Begins) • HuntS1 A Battle of Wills • **HuntS2 Battle of Merit** • HuntS3 Battle of Constitution • HuntS4 A Battle of Evolution"
+So the quest Battle of Merit, which is unlocked by a quest which is unlocked by The Hunt Begins, would look thus: "Quest Path Route: (open via Hunt Trail HuntS1 The Hunt Begins) • HuntS1 A Battle of Wills • **Battle of Merit** • HuntS1 Battle of Constitution • HuntS1 A Battle of Evolution"

 **Lone Quests** are quests which are unlocked by something on the Main Quest Highway or a Trail; instead of a Route, these will simply have an "Unlocked by" field.